TheRensselaerIDEA/MortalityMinder/README.md

 10. Now switch back to your branch with git checkout new_branch
 11. Now git commit -a -m "Final awesome changes" and git push origin
 12. Now you can do a PR, which should be safe from conflict.

+## ISSUES PROTOCOL
+Found a bug?
+Please create an issue titled as a clear sentence describing the bug.
+In the description, please write as many details about your working environment as you can.
+Details include:
+* Your machine and OS
+* Your screen size and resolution
+* The size of the **MortalityMinder** app window
+* What **MortalityMinder** view did the bug appear on
+* What state/and cause of death/and county, if applicable were selected when bug was found
+* Any other information you may deem relevant to said bug

+Would like to recommend an additional view or feature, or have a design recommendation?
+Create an issue and use the `enhancement` label.
+Your issue title should also indicate that it is a feature request on the title.
+Add as many details as you wish in the description section, the more you add, the more likely we will be able to bring this feature to life!
+You can also email feature requests to [erickj4@rpi.edu](mailto:erickj4@rpi.edu).
+Our team of open source developers will handle issues in a priority basis.